xrdavies/github-keyvalue/README.md

 ### new GithubKV(options)
 ```
 new GithubKV({
-    token, // The personal access token of your account
+    token, // The personal access token of your account (required)
-    owner, // The owner of this repo
+    owner, // The owner of this repo (required)
-    repo, // The name of repo
+    repo, // The name of repo (required)
-    branch // The branch stores the data
+    branch, // The branch stores the data (requied)
+    path, // The path store the data (optional)
 })
 ```